-Using this same process, upload the “sounds.py” file to the Atlas device, but we won’t be needing sounds.py for this guide.
+Using this same process, the sounds.py file can also be saved to the Atlas device, but we won’t be needing sounds.py for this guide.

 Lets write a quick “Hello World” program to demonstrate MicroPython on the Atlas device.
-Copy the following code into the editor area in Thonny.
+Write or copy the following code into the editor area in Thonny.

 from atlas import Atlas